 http://www.bbm.org.uk/airmen/Pyman.htm

-- During an action near Southampton on 16 August 1940, Flight Lieutenant James Nicolson (pictured here three months later) was wounded when his Hurricane was attacked by a Messerschmitt Bf 110.
-Despite his cockpit being on fire, he attacked and shot down another German fighter, suffering serious burns before bailing out.
+9. During an action near Southampton on 16 August 1940, Flight Lieutenant James Nicolson (pictured here three months later) was wounded when his Hurricane was attacked by Messerschmitt Bf 109s of JG 53 — not a Bf 110, as later accounts claimed.
+Despite his cockpit being on fire, he attempted to engage an enemy fighter before bailing out, suffering serious burns in the process.
 For his actions he became Fighter Command’s only recipient of the Victoria Cross during the Second World War. © IWM (CH 1700)